Rong-Zou/Rong-Zou.github.io/_projects/vo.md

 </h3>

 <p style="text-align:justify; padding-top:10px">
 In this project, we implemented a monocular visual odometry (VO) pipeline with the most essential components: initialization of 3D landmarks, keypoint tracking between two frames, pose estimation using established 2D to 3D correspondences, and triangulation of new landmarks.
-Building upon this baseline VO, we incorporated local optimization (sliding-window bundle adjustment) to mitigate the scale drift, and global optimization (loop detection and loop correction) to transform the VO pipeline into a VSLAM framework.
+Building upon this baseline VO, we incorporated local optimization (sliding-window bundle adjustment) to mitigate the scale drift, and global optimization (loop detection and loop correction) to transform the VO pipeline into a visual simultaneous localization and mapping (VSLAM) framework.
 The performance of the pipelines are evaluated on three different datasets: Parking, <a href="https://www.cvlibs.net/datasets/kitti/eval_odometry.php">KITTI</a> and <a href="https://www.mrpt.org/MalagaUrbanDataset">Malaga</a>.
 </p>
 <hr>
 <!-- TODO: change when have time.